Should You Hate AllSides? About Our Biases, Partners, and Funding

 Some of these organizations have received donations from individuals or organizations that fund partisan activities.
 Some of our individual donors have been active supporters in partisan politics on the left and right.

-For example, we have partnered and received some funding from some organizations that are dedicated to bridging divides, and many of these are run mostly by people from the left.
+For example, we have partnered and received funding from some organizations that are dedicated to bridging divides, and many of these are run mostly by people from the left.
 Some have received money from people like Tom Steyer, billionaire donor and leader of progressive causes.
-He is currently funding an impeachment campaign among other causes, and is often vilified by conservatives.
+He funded an impeachment campaign against Donald Trump, among other causes, and is often vilified by conservatives.

-AllSides has also worked with organizations and received funding from the Charles Koch Foundation.
-Like Tom Steyer on the left, Charles Koch is a wealthy supporter on the right, supporting conservative causes and candidates.
-Sure, Koch often funds traditionally liberal causes, including free press, free speech, and education, and that is how we have worked with them, but they are often vilified by progressives.
+AllSides has also received funding from the Poynter-Koch Media and Journalism Fellowship, which, for one year, funded 50% of the salaries of AllSides employees who were fellows.
+Like Tom Steyer on the left, Charles Koch is a wealthy supporter on the right, supporting libertarian and conservative causes and candidates.
+The Koch Foundation often funds traditionally or classically liberal causes, such as free press, free speech, and education initiatives, and we have worked with it in that capacity, but Koch is often vilified by progressives.

-“Both nonprofit and for-profit companies have dangerous biases and inefficiencies - how does that impact AllSides?”
+“Both nonprofit and for-profit companies have dangerous biases and inefficiencies.”

 Sometimes those on the right point out that nonprofits can become unaccountable and ineffective, wasting money or becoming almost entirely controlled by one big donor.
-Some may be concerned that AllSides for Schools is a nonprofit vulnerable to being hijacked by a big money special interest with a partisan agenda.
+Meanwhile, those on the left argue that for-profit companies can become sell-outs, compromising their social good mission in service of the Almighty Dollar.
+Some may be concerned that AllSides.com, a for-profit company, is vulnerable, especially now that we are pursuing outside investment.
+Or they may argue our nonprofit arm, the AllSides Education Fund, is vulnerable to being hijacked by a big money special interest with a partisan agenda.

-On the flip side, AllSides.com is a for-profit company.
 One of our goals is to develop a media business model that rewards good behavior, unlike the modern media model most use, which encourages partisanship and tribal outrage.
-Yet some may wonder what would prevent our good mission of bursting filter bubbles and bridging divides from being thwarted by the profit motive.
+Yet some may wonder what would prevent our good mission of bursting filter bubbles and bridging divides from being thwarted by either a profit motive or partisan investor or donor.

 We believe there are pros and cons to both nonprofit and for-profit models, and that is one of the reasons we work in both worlds – to balance out the dangers and to better support our mission.